mvolkmann/blog/src/swift/Gauges.md

   The `label`, `minimumValueLabel`, and `maximumValueLabel` are not used.

-  The circle color is a dim version of the specified tint and the current value is indicated by drawing an arc in the specified tint color starting at the top of the circle and going clockwise.
+  The circle color uses a lower opacity version of the specified tint color.
+  The current value is indicated by drawing an arc in the specified tint color starting at the top of the circle and going clockwise.
   There does not seem to be a way to specify separate colors for the background and foreground circles.